Uzbekistani sum

+The sum (soʻm [som]; ISO code: UZS) is the official currency of Uzbekistan.
+Uzbekistan replaced the ruble with the sum at par on 16 July 1994.
+No subdivisions of this sum were initially issued and only banknotes were produced, in denominations of 1, 3, 5, 10, 25, 50, 100, 200, 500, 1,000, 5,000, and 10,000 sum.
+Further series, however, have introduced coins and a subunit, the tiyin.
+Because it was meant to be a transitional currency, the original design used during the first years of the republic was rather simplistic.

 Etymology

 The official name of the Soviet currency in Kazakh, Kyrgyz, Tajik, and Uzbek was som, and this name appeared written on the back of banknotes, among the texts for the value of the note in all 15 official languages of the USSR.
 The word sum (alternatively transliterated "som" or "soum") means "pure" in Kazakh, Kyrgyz, Uyghur and Uzbek, as well as in many other Turkic languages.
 The word implies "pure" silver or gold.

 First sum

 History

 Like other republics of the former Soviet Union, Uzbekistan continued using the Soviet/Russian ruble after independence.
 On 26 July 1993, a new series of Russian ruble was issued and the old Soviet/Russian ruble ceased to be legal tender in Russia.
 Some successor states had their national currencies before the change, some chose to continue using the pre-1993 Soviet/Russian ruble, and some chose to use both the pre-1993 and the new Russian ruble.
 Tables of modern monetary history: Asia implies that both old and new rubles were used in Uzbekistan.

-Uzbekistan replaced the ruble with the sum at par in on November 15, 1993.
+Uzbekistan replaced the ruble with the sum at par in on 15 November 1993.
 No subdivisions of this sum were issued and only banknotes were produced, in denominations of 1, 3, 5, 10, 25, 50, 100, 200, 500, 1,000, 5,000, and 10,000 sum.
 Because it was meant to be a transitional currency, the design was rather simplistic.
-All notes had the Coat of arms on obverse, and Sher-Dor Madrasah of the Registan in Samarkand on reverse.
+All notes had the Coat of arms on the obverse, and Sher-Dor Madrasah of the Registan in Samarkand on the reverse.